Suhl card reader case: Background of Marquardt

-Charlotte Marquardt grew up in the family of a metal worker in Berlin-Weißensee.
+Charlotte Marquardt was born 1902 in Berlin and grew up in the family of a metal worker in Berlin-Weißensee.
 She worked as a telephone operator and typist, and in 1927 married an officer of the Schutzpolizei, who was transferred to Suhl.
 Marquardt was a housekeeper and had two sons with her husband.
 During the war, after her husband moved to Litzmannstadt (Łódź) in occupied Poland, she became acquainted with fortune-telling via her Polish housekeeper and began to practice it herself.
 The marriage ended in divorce; Marquardt's elder son was killed in action during auxiliary flak service while still a minor.
 She was then evacuated to Suhl with her younger son.
 She worked in a factory and continued practicing cartomancy for acquaintances, often in exchange for food or other goods.
 She started to do so within her family and friends but acquired a reputation within a larger circle.

 In 1946, Artur Hofmann, KPD minister of the interior, issued a ban on commercial divination, chiromancy, phrenology and astrology in neighboring Saxony.
 There were penalties of up to 150 Reichsmark and the allocation of suspects to the Labor Office for reconstruction work.
 Under the German Empire and the Weimar Republic, divination had not been legally condemned, but the police forces of the various states had kept an eye on professional practitioners.
 Marquardt's card reading gained the envy of a neighbor.
 Starting in 1946 she filed reports with the police about Marquardt's guests and practices.
 The reports were unsuccessful at first, as Marquardt did not take money for her services.

 In 1950 Marquardt started to work in the Suhl city library.
 She was fired in 1955 after providing a blacklisted book to a reader.